8 Best Kitchen Knife Sets of 2026

 Jake Morrison reviews the best kitchen knife sets of 2026.
-Compare forged vs stamped, German vs Japanese steel, and handle materials to find the right set for your kitchen.
+Compare forged vs stamped, German vs Japanese Damascus steel, and self-sharpening blocks to find the right set.

 Updated